 Who is Sprittibee?

-My interests (and most of my posts here) include homeschooling, parenting, faith, photography, nature, road tripping or field-tripping, art and decor, food and healthy eating to prevent disease and cancer, blogging and social media, reading, history, and all things Texas (including my growing collection of cowgirl boots).
+My interests (and most of my posts here) include homeschooling, parenting, faith, photography, nature, road tripping or field-tripping, art and decor, small farming and gardening, nature and science, food/recipes and healthy eating to prevent disease and cancer, blogging and social media, reading, history, and all things Texas (including my growing collection of cowgirl boots).

 Marital Status: Happily Married to my King Bee for over 26 years.